Editor’s note: Before I first saw the poem “Front Sight Manual” (above) I saw this note from its maker:

 “And so there’s your strange and beautiful juxtapositions combined with what you don’t include — what you don’t say, what’s left out — that tell your story.
 The actual juxtapositions, your word choices, I’d like to talk about in a bit.
 For now, let’s get specific about what you don’t include, what’s missing from your piece: I noticed while reading the Marine Corps M-9 service pistol manual that ‘Front Sight Manual’ is based on, some words you don’t include, words whose double entendre for me are emotional, metaphorical, spiritual, ethical.
 ‘Weight,’ for example.
 ‘Tolerances,’ for example.
 Also: ‘never’ and ‘free.’
 Can you speak to their missingness in your work and how you want readers to see, feel, understand exactly what you see, feel and understand about the manual and what happens beyond the manual — in real life?

-“I tried to rearrange the words to reflect more about consequence, but, in the end, I changed Terrell Fox quote 1the front sight to be ambiguous about the nature of the target, added a few words about control in the trigger section (based on the concept of shooting controlled pairs, the “double tap” into a target), and then the final hammer fall at the end (which can be read either as the actual hammer striking the firing pin or the fall of the gavel passing judgment, followed by the final sentence).
+TF: “I tried to rearrange the words to reflect more about consequence, but, in the end, I changed the front sight to be ambiguous about the nature of the target, added a few words about control in the trigger section (based on the concept of shooting controlled pairs, the “double tap” into a target), and then the final hammer fall at the end (which can be read either as the actual hammer striking the firing pin or the fall of the gavel passing judgment, followed by the final sentence).
 I prefer to keep the questions of situation and consequence up to the reader.

 “As far as the words related to “missingness” go, I felt like certain words were overly charged with external meaning (free, tolerances, etc.) and they would add too much context to the situation, or perhaps add commentary about the nature of Marine Corps indoctrination beyond just the shooting element.
 I suppose it was more of a study in the moment, of the internal mental process (identifying and engaging the target) coupled with the external physical human process (aiming and squeezing the trigger) and the external mechanical process (firing the gun).
 The combat situations are tangentially mentioned in the M-9 Manual and there is little in there about the consequences of shooting beyond failure to stop the target (hence the training to follow up shots with more shots).
 I thought that it would be both truer to the intent of the manual and to my own vision for the piece to stay with words and structure that kept the reader in the moment.

-“I could also go on all day about the conflict between what it means to be both a human and a Terrell Fox quote 2member of the military (not that they are mutually exclusive) and how that balance is constantly in flux, especially in dynamic wartime situations, and how my opinions have shifted over these last 16 years about the wars in the Middle East and the government’s reasoning behind the use of military force, not to mention the militarization of police forces and the social consequences which follow.
+“I could also go on all day about the conflict between what it means to be both a human and a member of the military (not that they are mutually exclusive) and how that balance is constantly in flux, especially in dynamic wartime situations, and how my opinions have shifted over these last 16 years about the wars in the Middle East and the government’s reasoning behind the use of military force, not to mention the militarization of police forces and the social consequences which follow.
 It is something I think about and struggle with on a daily basis.”

 SM: “For you, what does it mean to be human and a member of the military?
 When are(n’t) they mutually exclusive?”